Hamilton Avenue murders: Incident

 According to the television program America's Most Wanted, the Indianapolis Police Department responded to a 911 call just after 10:00 p.m.
 They found seven dead victims, three of whom were children.
 The victims were shot with a military-style weapon, police charged.
 Evidence technicians recovered 23 discharged 7.62x39mm cartridge casings from the scene.
 These cartridges accommodate high velocity bullets used in AK-47 and SKS-type rifles.
+The murder weapon(s) were never found.

 Witnesses said two suspects were seen entering the house shortly before the murders were believed to have taken place.
 Flora Albarran arrived with a friend to pick up her son around 10:00 p.m.
 Albarran's brother, Magno, also arrived about the same time.
 Both noticed that the house lights were out, which they knew was odd.
-When Flora Albarran entered, witnesses said she screamed to her friend not to come in.
+Flora and Magno Albarran entered the house, and Magno pulls a gun on the home invaders within.
+Witnesses said Flora screamed to her friend in the car not to come in, followed by gunshots.
 The suspects were seen leaving through the front door moments later.

+The Coroner said that all the victims were shot more than once.